-The Truth About Michael J. Fox and Tracy Pollan's Inspiring 30-Year Love Story
+The Truth About Michael J. Fox and Tracy Pollan's Inspiring Love Story - E!
+Online

 Fox and Pollan's relationship is said to have blossomed on the set of the movie Bright Lights, Big City, which came out in 1988—not long after Lemon Sky, the TV movie on which Bacon met the love of his life, Kyra Sedgwick, premiered.
 (Everyone is friendly these days.)

-Pollan told Winfrey in 2002, "From the beginning, I loved his sense of humor and that brain of his.
+Pollan told Winfrey about Fox in 2002, "From the beginning, I loved his sense of humor and that brain of his.
 He's so smart."

 "It sounds really horrible, but it was one of those things," Fox told People in 1989.
 "Someone goes, 'Did you hear that so-and-so aren't together anymore?' and you go, 'Hmm, that's too bad.
 Where's the phone?'"

 He proposed on Dec.
 26, 1987, seven months after they started dating.
 "I wasn't really worried that she would say no," he recalled.
 "The toughest part was trying to figure out when to get married, and then to figure out how nobody else could know about it."

 They had cause for concern.
 Pollan and Fox had started to get threatening letters—up to 15 a day—in February 1988 from a young woman who was eventually charged with making terroristic threats and locked up in a psychiatric facility for nine months while awaiting trial.
 The frightening messages prompted Fox to tighten security everywhere he went, and Pollan started using an alias when she traveled.